Selling your home

 • Responds to solicitor and buyer enquiries

-• Maintains rent and service charge payments until completion
+• Keep paying rent and service charge payments until completion

 • Provides key handover and relevant home documents (e.g. warranties)